 Learning new ways to cope and manage with unhealthy and chronic feelings of trauma, emptiness, anxiety, or depression.

 Improving self esteem and feelings of self worth in order to live more authentic lives.

 Learning how to communicate our needs to foster healthier personal and professional relationships.

-What should I expect with therapy?
+What should I expect at first?
 Taking the initiative to reach out for help is a big step and I am grateful for the opportunity to be of service.
-A complimentary 20-minute phone consultation is offered in order to provide time to ask questions and review policies and procedures.
-This will provide us with an opportunity to get to know each other and jointly decide if we make a good fit to work together.
-My sessions are 60-minutes in length although I do offer extended sessions for couples, families, and groups.
+A complimentary 20-minute phone consultation is offered in order to provide an opportunity to get to know each other and jointly decide if we might make a good fit in working together and if I am able to meet your needs.
+My sessions are usually 60-minutes in length although I do offer shorter or extended sessions when it is beneficial.
 You will be provided new client paperwork prior to your first session to be completed beforehand so we can focus more on getting to know each other during the session.
 I’m happy to answer questions you may have about the therapeutic process, me, or my philosophies.